stimit1404k/tasksAt_kGamify/README.md

 - `dice_bear` — for avatar generation
 - `Material UI` for styling and layout

+> 📝 **Note:** Don't forget to run `flutter pub get` after adding these dependencies!

 **Outcome:**
 Delivered a fully interactive avatar customization screen with options for both randomly generated avatars and personalized initials, enhancing the user experience.

+---

+### ✅ **Task 3: Designing a Leaderboard with Custom Podium and Rank Indicators**

+**🗓️ Date:** May 16, 2025

+**Objective:**
+Create a visually distinct leaderboard screen in Flutter featuring a podium layout for the top 3 positions, with custom avatars and SVG-based crown icons.

+**How I Handled It:**

+- ✅ Built a flexible `_buildPodiumPosition` widget supporting both rank text and SVG crown widgets.
+- ✅ Used `Stack` and `Positioned` widgets to arrange podium positions with correct layering and alignment.
+- ✅ Integrated the `flutter_svg` package to display crown icons above the first-place avatar.
+- ✅ Implemented responsive layout using `SizedBox`, `Container`, and `Positioned` to ensure proper spacing and visibility.
+- ✅ Displayed ranks 4th to 6th in a scrollable `ListView` with avatar placeholders and score/time info.

+**Technologies & Packages Used:**

+- `Flutter`
+- `flutter_svg` — for scalable vector graphics
+- Custom widget composition with `Stack` and `Positioned`

+> 📝 **Note:** Don't forget to run `flutter pub get` after adding these dependencies!

+**Outcome:**
+Delivered a polished, user-friendly leaderboard interface with clear rank distinction, improving user engagement and visual hierarchy.

 ---